krishnac7/Smart-FAQ-Assistant/Step1-Wml/README.md

 1.13 ) Choose From blank and Provide a name for your experiment. then click on the 'Associate a machine learning service instance' url
 ![](../Media/img/autoAi.png)

-1.14 ) select a lite instance and click confirm then create the service.Once the service is created go back to the Auto AI Tab and click on Reload.
+1.14 ) Select a lite instance and click confirm then create the service.Once the service is created go back to the Auto AI Tab and click on Reload.

 ![](../Media/img/createWml.gif)

-1.15 ) Click on create and in the next page click pn browse and upload 'train.csv_shaped.csv' or you can also drag and rop the same file on the upload area
+1.15 ) Click on create and in the next page click pn browse and upload 'train.csv_shaped.csv' or you can also drag and drop the same file on the upload area
 ![](../Media/img/uploadData.png)

 1.16 ) Select the predict column to be 'loan status' and click on 'Run Experiment'